elehobica/pico_spdif_recorder/wav_tagger/README.md

 ```

 **Note**: In the example above, tracks 1 and 2 have their own artists, while track 3 will use the album artist "Various Artists".

+## YAML Metadata Generation

+If you're Claude user, import [spotify_metadata_extractor_SKILL.md](spotify_metadata_extractor_SKILL.md) as a skill into your account to generate YAML Metadata for recoded wav files from Spotify

 ## How It Works